software-patterns/workshop/patterns/computer-places.md

 The effect is that computing is less and less a social experience.

 **Set aside places for computers.
-Place them in areas that are visually connected to, but not adjacent, high-traffic spaces like hallways and family rooms.**
+Place them in areas that are visually connected to, but not in the midst of, high-traffic spaces like hallways and family rooms.**

 TODO: Link to Bryan Lunduke's videos on "computing like it's 1989", in